 Psychotherapy is a talk therapy that can be used on its own, especially in mild to moderate depression.
 Cognitive-behavioural therapy (CBT) is the type of therapy that has been proven most effective for depression.

-CBT focuses on the present and reframing the thoughts of the person with depression.
+CBT focuses on the present and reframing the thoughts of the person with depression, and his cognitive distortions.
 It helps the individual be aware of the type of distorted thoughts he is having, challenge them, and change them for others more accurate and realistic.
 Within CBT, an important technique for severe depression is called behavioural activation.
 You can read more about therapy for depression.

 Electroconvulsive therapy (ECT)